cameronsamuels/polygen/README.md

 PolyGen.thickness = 8;
 //Declare the color of the lines - it can be in any CSS color form (hex, rgb, rgba, name, etc) PolyGen.color ='#2a2a2a';
-//Declare the size of the shape - best if it's 1/10 of the canvas height and width PolyGen.size = 409.6;
+//Declare the size of the shape - the radius PolyGen.size = 2048;
 //Create the shape by calling this function - replace 5 with the number of sides PolyGen.create(5);
 ```